 AAPI Heritage Month Activities – Street Food Latin America – Peru

 Next, I highly recommend the full 30-ish minute episode of Street Food Latinamerica, Peru from Netflix.
 It centers on the Asian influence in Lima.
-The main character is a person who is a decedent of Japanese immigrants to Peru or nikkei.
+The main character is a person who is a descendant of Japanese immigrants to Peru or nikkei.
 Nikkei is a term used for Japanese immigrants in Peru and their children.
 Finally, there is a great guide for the Peru episode from Bethanie Drew here.

 Asian-Latinx Lesson Plans – Sein Park & Christina Toro